-(See also Overview of Dissociative Disorders Overview of Dissociative Disorders Occasionally everyone has minor problems integrating their memories, perceptions, identity, and consciousness.
-For example, people may drive somewhere and then realize that they do not remember... read more .)
+(See also Overview of Dissociative Disorders Overview of Dissociative Disorders Everyone occasionally experiences a failure in the normal automatic integration of memories, perceptions, identity, and consciousness.
+For example, people may drive somewhere and then realize... read more .)

-Depersonalization/derealization disorder often develops in people who have experienced severe stress, including the following:
+People with depersonalization/derealization disorder often have experienced severe stress, such as the following:

 Being physically abused